 The Black Friday Myth

 You can always expect to deal with jam-packed stores, long lines and frenzied shoppers in search of Black Friday deals.
 And as far as the number of bodies that walk in and out of stores, Black Friday hauls them in.
 That heavy Black Friday foot traffic translates to high dollar profits, accounting for 4.5 to 5 percent of all holiday sales [source: Credeur and Riddell].
-In 2007, retail sales on Black Friday and Saturday netted $16.4 billion [source: ShopperTrak].
+In 2014, the average shopper spent about $381 over Thanksgiving weekend; total retail spending was about $51 billion.

 That's an undeniably large number.
 But it isn't the largest of the season.
 In fact, Black Friday isn't the busiest shopping day of the year normally, despite what popular opinion holds [source: National Retail Federation].
 Instead, the holiday shopping procrastinators win out: The highest sales day of the year usually strikes the Saturday before Christmas [source: International Council of Shopping Centers].